 If you do not want to take a boat tour, just go down to the bottom of the observation tower.
 From this spot, climb the stairs to Crow’s Nest.
 While climbing, get unparalleled views of Niagara Falls and Niagara Gorge with fresh eyes and feel the misty spray of the falls.
 When you are upstairs at Crow’s Nest, you can spot bald eagles, peregrine falcons, and many species of gulls.

-The Prospect Point Observation Tower is open year-round.
-However, the extended platform is open depending on the weather.
-In winter, you can access the tower with no fees.
+The Prospect Point Observation Tower is open year-round, but the extended platform is open depending on the weather.
+In winter, you can access the tower without fees.
 In other months, the entrance ticket costs $1.25 per person and is waived if you purchase a ticket for the Maid of the Mist boat tour.

 15. Aquarium of Niagara

 Take a behind-the-scenes tour to satisfy your curiosity and learn how a public aquarium is run.
 During the “Inside the Aquarium” tour, you will find out about the complexities of caring for various aquatic animals in the aquarium.
-You will also know about the difficulties that these animals face and how we can help them.
+You will also know about these animals’ difficulties and how we can help them.
 The tour is available every day at 9:30 am.

-Be a trainer for a day if you are 12 years old or more.
-In this four-hour programme, you will learn many secrets about the amazing career of becoming a trainer for marine animals.
+Be a trainer for a day if you are 12 or older.
+In this four-hour programme, you will learn many secrets about the fantastic career of becoming a trainer for marine animals.
 This programme is not included in the general admission ticket.
 You should purchase it separately.

-Additionally, you can meet a seal and a penguin and learn interesting facts about their life.
-There are also a lot of interesting things and exciting activities waiting for you in the aquarium.
+Additionally, you can meet a seal and a penguin and learn exciting facts about their life.
+Many interesting things and exciting activities are also waiting for you in the aquarium.
 It is open daily from 9 am to 5 pm.

 16. Top of the Falls Restaurant

 Are you hungry, bud?
-Let us pass by an excellent restaurant on Goat Island in Niagara Falls State Park that has some tasty dishes.
-One of the amazing things to do in Niagara Falls, New York, is to dine at Top of the Falls Restaurant.
+Let us pass by an excellent restaurant on Goat Island in Niagara Falls State Park with some tasty dishes.
+One of the fantastic things to do in Niagara Falls, New York, is to dine at Top of the Falls Restaurant.
 Offering a one-of-a-kind dining experience, it is the only restaurant that overlooks Niagara Falls.
 Dining here is only available from May to September.

 17. Niagara Falls Fireworks and Nightly Illumination

-To end your day at Niagara Falls State Park perfectly, do not miss out on watching the colourful fireworks and illumination shows from Prospect Point Observation Tower or any other viewing platform at the park.
+To end your day at Niagara Falls State Park, ideally, do not miss out on watching the colourful fireworks and illumination shows from Prospect Point Observation Tower or any other viewing platform at the park.
 Doing so is among the top romantic things to do in Niagara Falls, New York.

 Niagara Falls Fireworks

 Against the backdrop of American Falls, the spectacular free fireworks show begins at 10 pm and usually lasts for only six minutes.
 So, it is recommended to find a suitable spot early to have a clear view of the fireworks.
-This brief fabulous show takes place every night all summer long, from May through October, and in the holidays.
+This brief, fabulous show occurs every night all summer, from May through October, and in the holidays.
 The shows are subject to weather conditions.

 Niagara Falls Nightly Illumination

 To see Niagara Falls as never before, watching the illumination display at night is among the fun things to do in Niagara Falls with family.
-The falls are lit up with bright colours with certain movements.
-The colours and movements resemble some natural phenomena, like sunrise, sunset, rainbow and polar light.
+The falls are lit up with bright colours and specific movements.
+The colours and movements resemble natural phenomena, like sunrise, sunset, rainbow and polar light.

 When the colourful light combines with the magical mist, you will be fascinated by the glamorous views.
 Every night of the year, the illumination display begins at dusk and ends at any minute between midnight and 2 am.
 For specific events and holidays, special colour illumination may be displayed.